murilo3m/murilo3m/README.md

 Software and Data Engineer who loves to create and explore new things!

 - 🌱 Currently learning Golang, Python and Data Engineering
-- 🇧🇷 Living in Franca, Brazil
+- 🌎 Living in Franca, Brazil
-- ⚡ Fun fact: I Love - Games 🎮🖥️ | Basketball 🏀⛹🏻 | Trips ✈️🗺️
+- 🔥 I also Love: Games 🎮🖥️ | Basketball 🏀⛹🏻 | Trips ✈️🗺️

 ## 🚀💻 Technologies & Tools